 Located on the grounds of Scott Air Force Base in Belleville, Illinois, MidAmerica St. Louis Airport (IATA: BLV, ICAO: KBLV, FAA LID: BLV) is a public use airport in St. Clair County.

-Due to Allegiant Air offering commercial service from MidAmerica, the two runways here are large enough to accommodate private jets and aircraft of all sizes, including VIP airliners and corporate business jets.
+Due to Allegiant Air offering commercial service from MidAmerica, the two runways here are large enough to accommodate private aircraft of all sizes, including VIP airliners and corporate business charters.